kunukn/vue-2-datepicker/README.md

 ## Translations

+Obs!
+This strategy is likely to be refactored over time where `Intl.DateTimeFormat` will be used.

-Contributing guide - please use appropriate code from this [list](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) as the translation property.
+[list](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) is used as the translation property.

 - Add your language as a module in the `src/locale/translations` dir.
 - Import and export it in the `src/locale/all.js` file
-- Add the Language to the available languages in the readme file.
+- ~~Add the Language to the available languages in the readme file.~~
-- Run `yarn lint` to make sure your code formatting is in line with the required code style.
+- ~~Run `yarn lint` to make sure your code formatting is in line with the required code style.~~

 ### How to apply language

 Below script tag in component.
-Beware importing the `all.js` file will load all the existing languages.
+Beware! importing the `all.js` file will load all the existing languages in the memory and JS bundle.

 ```js
 import { en, es, de } from '@kunukn/vue-2-datepicker/src/locale/all.js'